Corporate Governance

 We have established the following basic policy to ensure our officer compensation system supports our Corporate Philosophy (Our Mission), which reads, “We pursue innovation at the foundations of our society that creates unique value, driven by respect for humanity and relationships of trust.”

-• 5.
-The director compensation system must continue to pay compensation linked to share prices over the medium- to long-term
+• The director compensation system must continue to pay compensation linked to share prices over the medium to long term

 2.Determination of Compensation

-The board of directors decides the amount of compensation given to each director based on reports from the Human Resources and Compensation Committee.
+The board of directors decides the amount of compensation given to each director based on the findings of the Human Resources and Compensation Committee.
 The amount of compensation given to each full-time Audit & Supervisory Board member is decided by discussion among members of the Audit & Supervisory Board.
 Specific amounts are based on compensation limits approved by the general meeting of shareholders and take into account company earnings, compensation levels at other companies, employee salaries, etc.

 Position Total Compensation (Millions of Yen) Total Compensation Amount by Type (Millions of Yen) Number of Eligible Officers